hallonstedt/esphome-ecodan-heatpump/README.md

 - https://www.aliexpress.com/item/1005003547145418.html (take the PH2.0 to Dupont, 5P variant of the connector, it fits by cutting away some plastic)
 [- https://www.aliexpress.com/item/32582736130.html (choose Color: With ESP-01S, it has some more memory)](https://www.aliexpress.com/item/1005007115756583.html)
 - if you don't already have an adapter to connect it to your PC for initial programming: https://www.aliexpress.com/item/1005009244738157.html
+The ESP-01S board is not able to receive the updated code unless it is put into programming mode, i.e. GPIO0 is conencted to GND.
+This is automatically done by some adapter boards, like the one linked above but not all.
+Please make sure you eithe rprocure a board that can set programming mode or solder cables yourself so you can

 ## Installing
 ### If you are experienced with ESPHome